mehraneftekhari99/mehraneftekhari99.github.io/pages/about.md

 title: About
 ---

-Devoted my time developing the skills necessary in order to increase velocity, reliability, and quality for dozens of products with a high focus on security.
-Leveraging my deep experience with Cloud Infra, Docker, Kubernetes and Linux to help organizations instill DevOps according to up-to-date best practices.
-I have extensive experience being SRE engineer on uptime-critical services such as ArvanCloud CDN and Paxful.com, utilizing opensource software to manage, process and monitor a commercial high scale distributed workload.
+Welcome to my website!
+I'm a DevOps expert and cloud infrastructure specialist with over 5 years of experience helping organizations increase velocity, reliability, and security of their products.
+My focus is on leveraging the latest tools and up-to-date best practices to deliver exceptional results for my clients.

+I have a proven track record of success serving as SRE engineer for uptime-critical services such as ArvanCloud CDN and Paxful.com.
+With my expertise in Cloud Infra, Docker, Kubernetes, and Linux, I'm well-equipped to help your organization instill DevOps according to industry-leading best practices.

-I have a team of brilliant engineers in different IT fields, from Web and Mobile Development all the way to Machine Learning and Network Programming.
-We have successfully designed and launched multiple products in SaSS, remote learning and social platforms from 2016 onwards.
+In addition, I lead a team of brilliant engineers who specialize in Web and Mobile Development, Machine Learning, Network Programming, and more.
+Together, we have successfully designed and launched multiple products in SaSS, remote learning, and social platforms since 2016.

-Contact me for project inquiries: [inquiry@shahriar.ee](mailto:inquiry@shahriar.ee)
+I'm passionate about helping organizations achieve their goals through the power of technology.
+If you're interested in learning more about my services or have a project inquiry, please don't hesitate to contact me at [inquiry@shahriar.ee](mailto:inquiry@shahriar.ee).
+Let's work together to take your organization to the next level!

-*2021 - Tallinn, Estonia*
+*2023 - Tallinn, Estonia*